Watch this 6-minute demo video for a detailed look at how to efficiently upload income and expense transactions in bulk via data files.

-Once you've downloaded the QIF, QFX, or OFX file and are ready to import, click the blue "+ Data File" button on your Data Sources page.
+Once you've downloaded the QIF, QFX, or OFX file and are ready to import, click the blue "Import" button on your Transactions page.
 Be sure to select a Property (or Portfolio) if all the transactions in the file should be associated with a single address.
 If you fail to select a Property (or Portfolio) before uploading, you will have to assign every transaction one by one.
 If you like, you can also associate the uploaded data with one of your existing linked accounts.
 Once uploaded, you'll see your new data on your Transactions page.

 Upload a CSV Data File from Your Bank or PM

-If your bank or property manager can generate a Comma-Separated Values (CSV) file with historical transactions data, you can bulk import it directly into your Stessa account to get things current.
-This is more work than using a QIF file, so we only recommend pursuing this option if a QIF file is not available and you are prepared to manipulate your data in Excel before uploading it to Stessa.
+If your bank or property manager can generate a Comma-Separated Values (CSV) file with historical transaction data, you can bulk import it directly into your Stessa account to get things current.
+This is more work than using a QIF, OFX, or QFX file, so we only recommend pursuing this option when these other preferred file types are not available.
+You must also be prepared to manipulate your data in Excel before uploading it to Stessa.
 A CSV TEMPLATE is available at the bottom of the page.